Semiahmoo Spit: History

-Because of its location, the spit provides access to countless resources that thrive in both the calm waters of Drayton Harbor, and the ocean currents through the Strait of Georgia.
-Historically, the Lummi Indian Nation used the spit for its natural resources; a major village was built on the spit.
+Because of its location, the spit provides access to countless resources that thrive in both the waters of Drayton Harbor, and the ocean currents through the Strait of Georgia.
+Historically, the Lummi people used the spit for its natural resources; a major village was built on the spit.
 Today, shell midden is clearly visible in many places, on either side of the spit, as wave action has cut away at the shore, revealing historic artifacts.